antman1p/red_refresh/README.md

 ## TODO
 * ~On load, query all of the open browser tabs, return their page titles~
-  * add them to the table
+  * ~add them to the table~
+* Fix selecting/highlighting row onclick (It broke after dynamically populating the table)
 * When a row is clicked, if active, enable "deactivate" button
   * When inactive, enable the "activate" button
 * When "deactivate" button is clicked, stop the refresh timer coresponding to the selected table item